vindolin/flashair_sync/README.rst

 flashair_sync
 -------------

-Simple non recursive, one way directory sync for Toshiba Flashair SD cards.
+Simple non recursive, one way directory sync for Toshiba FlashAir SD cards.

-Syncs a local directory to the Flashair card. (create/modify/delete)
+Syncs a local directory to the FlashAir card. (create/modify/delete)

 Intended for use in a 3D printer.